Algebra 1 (A1)

 How would you describe this brick design to a friend on the phone?

-The second half of this module studies equivalence relations through balance metaphors.
-Rather than acting as a quick means of accessing the language of equations, students slowly build up visual strategies for measuring weights on a grocer’s scale.
-They compare strategies that go beyond the classic algebraic idiom of “do the same on both sides”.
-Building progressively to formal algebraic notation, the context of balancing scales and mobiles is kept alive to think through equations with unknowns on both sides, equations with brackets and equations with negative solutions.
+The second half of this module approaches equations through the classic model of balance metaphors.
+Rather than acting as a quick means of accessing the language of equations, the contexts of a see-saw and a “human-balance” allow students to gradually develop their understanding of what it means when scales are balanced and how to level them out when they are not.
+Inside the context of measuring weights on a grocer’s scale, students compare strategies that go beyond the classic algebraic idiom of “do the same on both sides”.
+Building progressively to formal algebraic notation, these contexts are kept alive to think through equations with unknowns on both sides, equations with brackets and equations with negative solutions.

 Overview of Knowing The Unknown

 Section A: Brick Patterns